graycoreio/daffodil/apps/daffio/README.md

 ## Daff.io

 ### Getting Started
-1. Create a `.env` in your working directory with the absolute path to your daffodil project root set to `DAFF_ROOT`, for example:
+1. Create a `.env` in your working directory with the absolute path to your daffodil project root set to `DAFF_ROOT`.
+For example:
 ```bash
 echo "DAFF_ROOT=/workspace/daffodil" >> .env
 ```